 - Start by mashing up your potatoes with a pinch of sea salt and the butter.
 You can also add a drop of milk to make them nice and creamy.

-- Mix in the flour to the mashed potatoes, add in enough milk to create a stiff dough.
-It is quite fluffy in texture but you should be able to knead it.
+- Mix in the flour into the mashed potatoes, add a splash of milk if nessecary and additional flour to create a very light dough.
+It is quite fluffy in texture but you should be able to knead it carefully to combine.

 - Knead the dough lightly and roll into a large circle.
 Use a plate to cut out a perfect circle if you wish.
 Rustic looking circles work just as good.

 - Cut the circle into four pieces right down the middle and across, giving you four triangles.